alexpeattie/letsencrypt-fromscratch/README.md

 2048 is the default key size for [cerbot](https://github.com/certbot/certbot#current-features).
 But you will need a 4096 bit key to score perfectly on the Key [SSL Labs' test](https://www.ssllabs.com/downloads/SSL_Server_Rating_Guide.pdf), and there are lively discussions advocating the LE default be raised to [4096](https://github.com/certbot/certbot/issues/489) or [3072](https://github.com/certbot/certbot/issues/2080).
 CertSimple did an [awesome, detailed rundown](https://certsimple.com/blog/measuring-ssl-rsa-keys) of the benefits of different key sizes, and basically concluded "it depends".

 We will need a key size of 4096 bits to get a perfect SSL Labs score.
-Not all cloud providers support key sizes about 2048 bits though, AWS CloudFront being a notable example.
+Not all cloud providers support key sizes above 2048 bits though, AWS CloudFront being a notable example.
 If you want or need to use a 2048-bit key, you can specify the key length like so:

 ```ruby
 domain_key = OpenSSL::PKey::RSA.new(2048)